fofBdx/MVC5Angular2/README.md

 - Get the repo
 - Open the solution -> manage NuGet packages -> restore
 - Navigate with command prompt to the AngularApp folder into the project -> npm install
-- after npm install from the same folder in command prompt: ng build --watch
+- after npm install from the same folder in command prompt: npm start
 - In solution -> start debbuging

 If problem with database creation (Cannot attach the file and so on...)